IT Support Blog

 2. Clicking Noise.

 A head crash is typically where the device which reads and writes data onto the actual disk platter has malfunctioned.
-The clicking is the drives head moving ever so slightly backwards and forwards creating a clicking sound.
+The clicking is the drives head moving ever so slightly backward and forwards creating a clicking sound.
 This happens if the mechanics are broken or damaged.
 Whilst your actual data remains intact, the drive head cannot retrieve it.
 The only option you have is to send your drive to us or another data recovery specialist.
 An identical drive would need to be found and the working drive head swapped over.
 This procedure needs to be done in a special environment with no dust particles.
-A single dust particle can prevent reading and writing to that area of the disk.
-Typically the cost of these types of service are quite expensive, in the range of £800 or $1000 upwards.
+A single dust particle can prevent reading and

 3. Squealing or Screeching Noise.